Executive Director, Whai Rawa

 Marketing and Communications Advisor

-Sarah is responsible for creating and coordinating high-quality marketing and communication content across all Whai Rawa channels, ensuring whānau are well informed and connected with the programme.
+She is responsible for creating and coordinating high-quality marketing and communication content across all Whai Rawa channels including website and social media.
+She is looking forward to helping whānau to improve their financial literacy and wellbeing.

 Whai Rawa Savings Support Advisor